matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Gravestone	This headstone intentionally left blank.
 Gravestone	This space for rent; go to http://www.alt.org/nethack/addmsgs/ Gravestone	This space intentionally left blank.
-Gravestone	This was actually just a pit, but since there was a corpse, we filled it.
-Gravestone	This way to the crypt.
-Gravestone	To the strongest!
-Gravestone	Trolls just want to be loved!
 Gravestone	Tu quoque, Brute?
 Gravestone	Uisne Agnoscere Mercem?
 Gravestone	VACANCY